-PricewaterhouseCoopers made headlines last fall when the accounting firm announced it was giving associates and senior associates $1,200 a year toward student debt.
-While this perk isn’t as mainstream as, say, health insurance or free snacks—just 3 percent of companies offer similar assistance now—it’s a valuable incentive worth negotiating at your next company or performance review.
+PricewaterhouseCoopers made headlines when the accounting firm announced it was giving associates and senior associates $1,200 a year toward student debt.
+While this perk isn’t as mainstream as, say, health insurance or free snacks—just 4 percent of companies offer similar assistance, estimates the Society for Human Resource Management—it’s a valuable incentive worth negotiating at your next company or performance review.

 While arguing your case with your employer, Kevin Fudge, government relations and community affairs manager at American Student Assistance, recommends pointing to state legislatures that are exploring tax incentives for private companies offering loan assistance as an employee benefit.